 Samsung NX1/NX500 and other DRIMeV HEVC/H.265 based camcorders

-Samsung Gear360 (manual fixing of 3D stitching issues on request)
+Samsung Gear360 (manual troubleshooting of 3D stitching problems upon request)

 Samsung Galaxy S8 and other Galaxy S devices

 Other Nikon camera models

 Other Fujifilm camera models

 SJCAM M10 WIFI, M20